-SUB-REGULATOR BYPASS CAPACITOR (CVCC)
+SUB-REGULATOR BYPASS CAPACITOR (C{VCC})

-The capacitor at the VCC pin provides noise filtering and stability for the internal sub-regulator.
-The recommended value of C{VCC} should be no smaller than 1 μF and no greater than 10 μF .
+The capacitor at the VCC pin provides noise filtering for the internal sub-regulator.
+The recommended value of C{VCC} should be no smaller than 0.1 μF and no greater than 1 μF .
 The capacitor should be a good quality ceramic X5R or X7R capacitor.
 In general, a 1 μF ceramic capacitor is recommended for most applications.
+The VCC regulator should not be used for other functions since it isn't protected against short circuit.

-SETTING THE START UP TIME (Css)
+SETTING THE START UP TIME (C{SS})

 The addition of a capacitor connected from the SS pin to ground sets the time at which the output voltage will reach the final regulated value.
 Larger values for C{SS} will result in longer start up times.
-Table 3, shown below provides a list of soft start capacitors and the corresponding typical start up times.
+Table 2 provides a list of soft start capacitors and the corresponding typical start up times.

-Table 3.
+Table 2.
 Start Up Times for Different Soft-Start Capacitors

 Start Up Time (ms) C {SS} (nF)

-otart op Time (ma) oss (m)

 1 none

 5 33

 10 68

 15 100

 20 120

-If different start up times are needed the equation shown below can be used to calculate the start up time.
+If different start up times are needed Equation 12 can be used to calculate the start up time.

-$$t{SS} = \frac{0.8V \times C{SS}}{I{SS}} \tag{11}$$
+$$t{SS} = \frac{0.8V \times C{SS}}{I{SS}} \tag{12}$$

-As shown above, the start up time is influenced by the value of the Soft-Start capacitor $C{SS}(F)$ and the 5 μ A Soft-Start pin current $I{SS}(A)$, that may be found in the electrical characteristics table.
+As shown above, the start up time is influenced by the value of the soft-start capacitor $C{SS}(F)$ and the 5 μ A soft-start pin current $I{SS}(A)$. that may be found in the Electrical Characteristics table.

-While the Soft-Start capacitor can be sized to meet many start up requirements, there are limitations to its size.
-The Soft-Start time can never be faster than 1 ms due to the internal default 1 ms start up time.
-When the device is enabled there is an approximate time interval of 50 μ s when the Soft-Start capacitor will be discharged just prior to the Soft-Start ramp.
-If the enable pin is rapidly pulsed or the Soft-Start capacitor is large there may not be enough time for C{SS} to completely discharge resulting in start up times less than predicted.
-To aid in discharging of Soft-Start capacitor during long disable periods an external 1 M Ω resistor from SS/TRK to ground can be used without greatly affecting the start-up time.
+While the soft-start capacitor can be sized to meet many start up requirements, there are limitations to its size.
+The soft-start time can never be faster than 1 ms due to the internal default 1 ms start up time.
+When the device is enabled there is an approximate time interval of 50 μ s when the soft-start capacitor will be discharged just prior to the soft-start ramp.
+If the enable pin is rapidly pulsed or the soft-start capacitor is large there may not be enough time for C{SS} to completely discharge resulting in start up times less than predicted.
+To aid in discharging of soft-start capacitor during long disable periods an external $1M\Omega$ resistor from SS/TRK to ground can be used without greatly affecting the start up time.